JakeMoralez/FlectoneWeb/pulse/en/docs/command/warn/index.md

 ### `actions`

-Список, где ключом является `количество` предупреждений и значением `действие`, которое должно выполниться

-::: tip Например я хочу, чтобы при `10` варнов игрока банило Тогда я должен вписать `10: ban <target> ohh`. Действие выполнится если у игрока будет `10` активных предупреждений
+A list where the key is the `number` of warnings, and the value is the `action` to be performed

+::: tip For example, if you want to ban the player at `10` warnings:
+You should write `10: ban <target> ohh`.
+This action will be performed if the player has `10` active warnings.
 :::

 <!--@include: @/parts/destination.md-->